oohal/mboxbridge/README.md

 			Args 0-3: Flash size in bytes
 			Args 4-7: Erase granule in bytes

+			XXX: Why is this in bytes?

 	Command:
+		CREATE_WRITE_WINDOW
 		CREATE_READ_WINDOW
 		Arguments:
-			Args 0-1: Read window offset as number of blocks
+			Args 0-1: Read window offset as number of blocks Args 2-3: Requested read window size in blocks.
-		Respons:
-			Args 0-1: Read window position as number of blocks
-		Notes:
-			Offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.

-	Command:
-		CREATE_WRITE_WINDOW
-		ARguments:
-			Args 0-1: Write window offset as number of blocks
 		Response:
-			Args 0-1: Write window position as number of blocks
+			Args 0-1: Start block of this window on the LPC bus Args 2-3: Actual size of the window in blocks.
 		Notes:
-			Offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.
+			The requested window size is only a hint.
+The response indicates the actual size of the window.
+The BMC may want to use the requested size to pre-load the remainder of the request.

+			The format of the CREATE_{READ,WRITE}_WINDOW commands
+			are identical.

 	Command: